2012 United States House of Representatives elections in South Carolina: Redistricting

 On July 26, 2011, the South Carolina House of Representatives and Senate passed a compromise redistricting bill which would place the new 7th district in the Pee Dee region.
 The bill was signed into law by Governor Nikki Haley on August 1.

 Under the 1965 Voting Rights Act, South Carolina's congressional redistricting had to be pre-cleared by the U.S. Department of Justice or the United States District Court for the District of Columbia before it could be enacted.
 The Department of Justice precleared the map in October 2011; a subsequent lawsuit brought by six voters for discrimination under the new lines was dismissed by the United States District Court for the District of South Carolina in March 2012.

 District 1

-In redistricting, the 1st district was moved south along the coast to include Hilton Head and parts of Charleston County, and is expected to remain favorable to Republicans.
-Republican Tim Scott, who has represented the 1st district since January 2011, sought re-election.
+In redistricting, the 1st district was moved south along the coast to include Hilton Head and parts of Charleston County, and was expected to remain favorable to Republicans.
+Republican Tim Scott, who represented the 1st district since January 2011, sought re-election.